Our Church School

 A Prayer in the Forest

-Year 2 said a special prayer at Whinlatter to appreciate the amazing landscapes and wildlife that we have here in Cumbria.
+Year 2 said a special prayer at Whinlatter to appreciate God's creation of the amazing landscapes and wildlife that we have here in Cumbria.
 It was a lovely and calming experience.

 RE Curriculum Day